 \subsection{Anomalies}

 Rationalization by linear salience can explain the following phenomena: (1) attraction effect, (2) compromise effect, and (3) avoidance of the handicapped.

-Recall that an \textsl{attraction effect} (also called \textsl{decoy effect}) takes place when there is an increase of the probability to choose a dominating item as soon as an asymmetrically dominated item is added to the menu.
+An \textsl{attraction effect} (or \textsl{decoy effect}) takes place when there is an increase of the probability to choose an item as soon as an asymmetrically dominated item is added to the menu.
 Originally studied by~\cite{HuberPaynePuto1982}, this phenomenon is modeled in a context of reference dependence and product differentiation by \cite{OkOrtolevaRiella2007,OkOrtolevaRiella2011,OkOrtolevaRiella2015}.
-To illustrate how this principle acts, consider the case of a consumer who chooses between two goods $x,y$ having two distinct attributes.
-The good $y$ is better that the good $x$ on the first attribute, but $x$ overcomes $y$ on the second one.
-The consumer selects $y$ from the menu $\lbrace x,y\rbrace$, giving priority to the first attribute.
-However, as soon as a new element $z$, dominated by $x$ (but not by $y$) in both dimensions, is added to the menu, she selects $x$.
-This switch is justified by the fact that the new item $z$ acts as a decoy, enhancing the features of $x$, and inducing the consumer to favor the second attribute instead.
-The next example formally exhibits a rationalization by salience of this case.
+To illustrate it, consider a consumer who chooses between two goods $x,y$ with two distinct attributes.
+Good $y$ is better that good $x$ on attribute~1, but $x$ overcomes $y$ on attribute~2.
+The consumer selects $y$ from $\lbrace x,y\rbrace$ (giving priority to attribute~1), but chooses $x$ from $\lbrace x,y,z\rbrace$, where $z$ is dominated by $x$ (but not by $y$) in both dimensions.
+The new item $z$ acts as a decoy, enhancing the features of $x$ and inducing the consumer to favor attribute~2.